-- Opportunity Academies are optional; students will not be mandated to attend an Opportunity Academy. - Opportunity Academies do not participate in the My School DC Lottery process. - High school Opportunity Academy students requiring full-time special education programming can be accommodated at Ballou STAY. - Students currently enrolled in another DCPS school should go through the referral process for the Opportunity Academies. - Students who are 17 and under and not enrolled in a DCPS school may pursue Opportunity Academy enrollment through the Student Supports Team. - Students who are 18 years and older and not currently enrolled in a DCPS school may pursue enrollment directly at any point in the year at an Opportunity Academy and admission will be granted based on available space.
+- Opportunity Academies are optional; students will not be mandated to attend an Opportunity Academy. - Opportunity Academies do not participate in the My School DC Lottery process. - Opportunity Academy students requiring full-time special education programming can be accommodated at Ballou STAY and Luke C. Moore. - Opportunity Academy Students requiring ELL services/programming can be accommodated at Roosevelt STAY. - Students currently enrolled in another DCPS school should go through the referral process for the Opportunity Academies. - Students who are 17 and under and not enrolled in a DCPS school may pursue Opportunity Academy enrollment through the Student Placement Office.

+- Students who are 18 years and older and not currently enrolled in a DCPS school may pursue enrollment directly at any point in the year at an Opportunity Academy and admission will be granted based on available space. - Opportunity Academies have adopted an alternative enrollment pattern.